 BBEdit is a professional HTML and text editing app.
 It’s designed for Mac OS, and with software developers in mind.
 It offers a lot of options – a built-in FTP client, color coding within the code, collapsible blocks of codes, etc.

-- Musicforprogramming is a programmer-centered website offering a wide range of different music to listen to when coding.
-There are 54 playlists, and each is filled with specific types of songs.
+Musicforprogramming.net is a programmer-centered website offering a wide range of different music to listen to when coding.
+There are more than 60 playlists, and each is filled with specific types of songs.
 The whole web page visually resembles a code editor, so as to not distract you from work.

 Plan.io is a project management tool designed for software developers.
-Its main features involve tracking issues and bugs, optional Scrum framework, a Wiki for anyone with ideas and processes to share, and much more.
+Its main features involve tracking issues and bugs, an optional Scrum framework, a Wiki for anyone with ideas and processes to share, and much more.
 With this tool, you have a project management platform focused on the programming workflow.

 Best productivity apps for entrepreneurs

 Entrepreneurs are bound to have a big issue with managing time and their schedules.
 They’re often overburdened with different tasks, especially when starting off.
-Every entrepreneur should steadily learn how to manage long work hours, and avoid burnout at the same time.
+Every entrepreneur should steadily learn how to manage long work hours and avoid burnout at the same time.
 The following apps can help mitigate some of that stress, too.

 Doodle is an app that helps you easily set up meetings.
 It can automatically convert time zones for online meetings, calculate the best times based on participants’ schedules, and much more.
 It’s like a designated meeting and correspondence pocket assistant.